How to Run Effective Business Meetings That Produce Results

 Actions to Take Before the Business Meeting

 Actions before the business meeting establish the groundwork for accomplishing meeting results.
-You can do all the necessary follow-up, but without the pre-work, you won't be successful.
+You can do all the necessary follow-up, but without the pre-work, you won't succeed.

-Effective business meetings that produce results begin with smart planning.
+Begin with smart planning.
 First, identify whether you need other employees to help you plan the meeting (i.e., pulling in people from a few departments).
-Then decide what you hope to accomplish by holding the meeting and establish doable goals for your meeting.
+Then decide what you hope to accomplish by holding the meeting, and establish do-able goals.

 If a business meeting is the appropriate means to accomplish your goals, check with the participants whose attendance is necessary for the meeting to succeed.
 This may sound like a no-brainer, but it trips up the savviest leader—the key attendees must be available to attend the meeting.